Tanisha-b3/Weather_App/README.md

 - 💾 Recent search history with localStorage persistence
 - 🩺 Health recommendations based on weather conditions
 - 📱 Fully responsive design
-- 🎨 Beautiful UI with dynamic background based on weather
+- 🎨 Beautiful UI with a dynamic background based on the weather

 ## Technologies Used